krenalis/krenalis/doc/src/destinations/hubspot.md

 # HubSpot data destination

-The **HubSpot** data destination allows you add and update unified Meergo users in HubSpot as contacts.
+The **HubSpot** data destination allows you to add and update unified Meergo users in HubSpot as contacts.

 HubSpot is a cloud application that offers tools for customer relationship management (CRM), marketing, and sales.
 It helps businesses organize contacts, automate marketing campaigns, and improve customer support.